Goliath: Italian Goliath film series (1960–1964)

 The Italians used Goliath as an action superhero in a series of biblical adventure films (peplums) in the early 1960s.
 He possessed amazing strength, and the films were similar in theme to their Hercules and Maciste movies.
 After the classic Hercules (1958) became a blockbuster sensation in the film industry, the 1959 Steve Reeves film Terrore dei Barbari (Terror of the Barbarians) was retitled Goliath and the Barbarians in the United States, (after Joseph E. Levine claimed the sole right to the name of Hercules); the film was so successful at the box office, it inspired Italian filmmakers to do a series of four more films featuring a beefcake hero named Goliath, although the films were not really related to each other.
-(The 1960 Italian film David and Goliath starring Orson Welles was not one of these, since that film was a straightforward adaptation of the biblical story).
+Note that the Italian film David and Goliath (1960), starring Orson Welles, was not one of these, since that film was a straightforward adaptation of the biblical story.

 The four titles in the Italian Goliath series were as follows: